 dana.wireless by AlphaSmart

 My latest Palm the device, the dana.wireless Palm Powered!
 This is a total departure from a typical Palm device.
 It features a full sized keyboard and a screen almost 11 inches across!
-The dana is actually a descendant of stand alone word processors.
+The dana is actually a descendent of stand alone word processors.
 I have wanted a dedicated word processor a while, and I wanted a device that was capable and compatible with the modern world of computing.

 As a Palm device, it is a very capable machine, with 2mb of ROM and 16mb of RAM.
 My dana runs Palm 4.1 and does everything a Palm device is supposed to do.
-It runs every application to run on my other Palm devices and even syncs perfectly with jpilot on my Ubuntu machine.
+It runs every application I run on my other Palm devices and even syncs perfectly with jpilot on my Ubuntu machine.
 In fact, it is the only USB based Palm that I have gotten to sync with jpilot.
 All of the standard Palm applications are there, datebook, to do, address, date etc. On the dana these applications run wide screen, which actually makes them easier to use.
 The monochrome screen is easy to read in all lighting conditions.

 The dana originally came with a NiMH battery pack, but my was switched over to conventional AA.
 Using a slightly modified instructions here, I installed 3 Amazon Basics eneloop type, low rate self discharge batteries.
 What I did differently was desolder the positive battery lead, cut the battery pack positive lead, and spliced those together.
 I still don’t know what the battery life is like, but my guess is at least 25 to 30 hours between charges.
 The great part about this mod is, if the batteries fail, I just have to pop the hatch open and replace the set.